 And what is the solution?

-The solution that people have devised is to have really simple, fool proof, instructions.
+The solution that people have devised is to have really simple, foolproof, instructions.

 This is what gets you going.
 As a beginner, this is actually all you need.
 If you follow the instructions, you will be fine.

 This is actually one of the reasons why I recommend beginners to use guided meditations.
 We constantly need to be reminded of the basic instructions of meditation.
-That is the only thing that really matter.
+That is the only thing that really matters.